fbpx

 It is not found in accumulation.

-It is not found in public recognition.
+It is not found in recognition.

 It is found in what holds you quietly, privately, and fully.